Climate of the United States

-In the warm season, storm systems affecting a large area are less frequent, and weather conditions are more solar {sun} controlled, with the greatest chance for thunderstorm and severe weather activity during peak heating hours, mostly between 3 PM and 9 PM local time.
+In the warm season, storm systems affecting a large area are less frequent, and weather conditions are more solar controlled, with the greatest chance for thunderstorm and severe weather activity during peak heating hours, mostly between 3 PM and 9 PM local time.
 From May to August especially, often-overnight mesoscale-convective-system (MCS) thunderstorm complexes, usually associated with frontal activity, can deliver significant to flooding rainfall amounts from the Dakotas/Nebraska eastward across Iowa/Minnesota to the Great Lakes states.

 From late summer into fall (mostly August to October), tropical cyclones (hurricanes, tropical storms and tropical depressions) sometimes approach or cross the Gulf and Atlantic states, bringing high winds, heavy rainfall, and storm surges (often topped with battering waves) to Gulf and Atlantic lowlands and coastal areas.

 Regional overview

 Southwest

 The Southwest has a hot desert climate, at lower elevations.
 Cities like Phoenix, Las Vegas, Yuma, and Palm Springs have average highs over 100 °F (38 °C) during the summer months and lows in the 70s or even 80s.
-In winter, daily temperatures in the southwest are cooler with highs in the 50s and 60s F, and lows in the 40s F.
+In winter, daily temperatures in the Southwest are cooler with highs in the 50s and 60s F, and lows in the 40s F.

 In Phoenix, Las Vegas and similar Southwestern desert areas, on average June is the driest month, after Pacific-originating winter storms have concluded and before the Southwestern summer "monsoon" begins.
 The Southwest and the Great Basin are affected by said monsoon from the Gulf of California from July–September.
 This results in some increase in humidity and cloud cover, bringing higher nighttime low temperatures and localized thunderstorms to the region, which can result in flash flooding.
 Further eastward in the desert Southwest (Tucson, Arizona eastward toward El Paso, Texas), winter-season precipitation decreases, while the summer monsoon increasingly provides a summer precipitation maximum.
 For example, El Paso and Albuquerque, New Mexico have a pronounced July to September precipitation maximum.
 Still, drought has been frequent in the region, often lasting for periods of years or longer.
 Forest fires across the Western United States (especially the southwest) occur many years, and can be severe to extreme in especially hot, dry summer seasons.